lcyvin/warped-world-rpg/src/introduction.md

 ## Content Warning

-This book contains themes relating to distortion of reality, and mental manipulation.
+This book contains themes relating to distortion of reality, general horror, and mental manipulation.
+Additionally, this book contains frequent use of strong language.

 ## Attribution